 A task is a single investigative activity usually assigned to an individual investigator.
 The assignment of tasks ensures an organized method of investigating in accordance with Major Case Management principles.
 For example, an investigator may be assigned the task of conducting an interview of a witness to an incident.

 The assignment and completion of tasks is an ongoing process in an investigation.
 At any time during an investigation, tasks may be newly assigned, in progress, or submitted and awaiting approval.
-An assigned task is submitted, reviewed and approved before it is considered complete.
-The chart will indicate the percentage of completed tasks (i.e., the percentage will indicate 0% complete until initial tasks have been reviewed and approved).
+A task is considered to be completed once all assigned activities under this task have been concluded by an investigator.
+A task will further be reviewed and approved by the Primary Investigator on the case.
+The chart will indicate the percentage of completed tasks.
 The percentage of completed tasks may fluctuate as new tasks are generated during an investigation.

 Why are there investigations that are open for a period of time but that have no tasks assigned?